-4.1 The Existing situation in the Zone of influence
+The Existing situation in the Zone of influence

 The people living around the sanctuary do not use this area directly.
-People around the protected area are more cooperative since they are not dependent on the Protected area.
+People around the protected area are more cooperative since they are not dependent on the protected area.
 Because of the year-round irrigation facilities, farming is the major occupation.
 Farmers benefit from these birds since they feed on insects in these fields and control the pest population.
 But usage of chemical fertilizers and pesticides by farmers to protect the agricultural crop may influence the population of insects and other amphibians and fishes.
 These are the feeding grounds of some migratory birds.
 The after-effects are not yet studied.
 But these activities have no influence on the population of migratory birds as per the census.
 Even then, farmers may be educated and encouraged in using bio-fertilizers and other less harmful pesticides.

-4.1.1 Villages inside outside protected area, ethnic, identities, traditions, customs, relationship between distinct groups of people, relationship with resources, habitat and area.
+Villages inside outside protected area, Ethnic, identities, traditions, customs, relationship between distinct groups of people, relationship with resources, habitat and area.

-There are three Revenue villages adjacent to the sanctuary viz., Sakkarakottai, Rajsuriyamadai and Achadiparambu.
-In these villages, the total human population is 9303 and corresponding cattle population including cows, Bull, goats and sheep comes to 1810 (Table.
-1).
-Most of the people depend upon Rain fed agriculture while the rest earn their livelihood as daily wage laborers.
-The villagers belong to Thevar, Pallan, Agamudiyar, Yathaver, Asari, Paraiyar, Vannan, Muslim and Chettiyar communities.
+There is one Revenue village adjacent to the sanctuary.
+The total human population of which is 555 and corresponding cattle population including cows, Bull, goats and sheep comes to 3815 (Table.
+6).
+Most of the people depend upon Rain fed agriculture while the rest earn their livelihood as daily wage labourers.
+The village people belong to Agamudiayar, Yathaver, Asari, Pallan and Sakilian communities.
 The ethnic identity thus being varied, tradition and customs also vary accordingly.
-There is no major rift between communities and they mostly live in harmony with existing socio-political scenario
+There is no major rift between communities and them mostly live-in harmony with existing socio-political scenario (Refer Table.
+1-6).

-Traditionally, Sakkarakottai villagers have protected birds as they have realized the importance of bird droppings in agriculture and their economy.
+Traditionally, Therthangal villagers have protected birds as they have realized the importance of bird droppings in agriculture and their economy.
 Sentiments associated with bird protection have been observed across all class and caste barriers in the village.
-Within the immediate periphery of the sanctuary, there is an old temple used for worshipping by the villagers.
+Within the immediate periphery of the sanctuary, there is a used for worshipping by the villagers.

-4.1.2 The state of the people's economy, vocations, land use, use of forest and nonforest based natural resources by people and seasonal patterns.
+The state of the people's economy, vocations, land use, use of forest and nonforest based natural resources by people and seasonal patterns.

 Agriculture is the primary land-use type around the bird sanctuary.
-The total area under agriculture is 3728.50 Ha.
-While this whole area is under rain-fed irrigation during the monsoons, nearly 724.85 Ha. of land is cultivated using tank irrigation during the non-monsoon period.
+The total area under agriculture is 228.79 Ha.
+While an area of 120.64 Ha is under rain-fed irrigation during the monsoons and nearly 74.08 Ha of land is cultivated using tank irrigation during the nonmonsoon period.
 Use of groundwater for irrigation is not viable due to brackish conditions.
 The patterns are supportive of the overall historical profile of the landscape.